hannahmalm/running/notes.md

     h.
 User logs out, clear session hash and tell the browser to remove user id from cookie
     i.
 User logs back in, enter username/password and post request
     j. find username and user ActiveRecord authenticate method (part of has_secure_password) which calls bcrypt to hash/salt user input and compare it to the value is password digest column

+    MVC - Model View Controller
+    - Not Ruby based, just a way to organize code
+    - DSL - Domain Specific Language (Rspec tests are an example) - create a new semantic language
+    - Ruby web apps are based on Rack - Rack allows Ruby to listen to and respond to web requests; Rack is a gem that responds to web request
+    - Sinatra = DSL that is used for building web apps
+        - Use get and end